Mak0169/Koto-Compiler/README.md

            - whitespace

         The best way to understand parser is to look at context free grammar because it provides a better visual to how this works.
+Context free grammar is exactly what a compiler is going through when compiling.